PaulsAgileIndex/config-mgmt/README.md

 ## Situation

 This repository contains a series of configuration management examples which I'm using as blue prints for my own projects or at least to get some experience with the different technologies.
+I'm using Docker, confd, Consul, SpringBoot.
+I will use build-in capabilities as well as custom made implementations inside the different sub-repositories.

 ## Feedback